yguitton/training-material/events/tracks/gta2025-climate.md

 layout: event-track

 title: Climate
 description: Learn all about Climate on Galaxy.
 Start with the tutorial at your own pace.
-If you need support contact us during the event via the  gta_single-cell Slack Channel.
+If you need support contact us during the event via the  gta_ Slack Channel.

+slack_channel: gta_climate

 contributions:
     organisers: